-Here, the appropriate risk class for instruments of type x should be defined.
+Here, the appropriate risk class for instruments of the respective type should be defined.
 This can be done

 - either generally (for all categories within the respective type), or - depending on the field of application, or category, or other aspects if these exist.